 - You’ll also be subject to Capital Gains Tax on the property

-- You obviously need a significant amount of funds or be in a position that you can afford an additional mortgage
+- You obviously need a significant amount of funds or be in a position that you can afford an additional house repayments

 What are your other options?